-If Dr. Memory is reporting numerous errors that appear to be false positives and originate in libraries that are not part of your application, consider using the blacklist and whitelist options to isolate them, which may be more effective than suppressing individual errors.
+If Dr. Memory is reporting numerous errors that appear to be false positives and originate in libraries that are not part of your application, consider using the blocklist and allowlist options to isolate them, which may be more effective than suppressing individual errors.
 See Application Versus System Library Errors for more information.

 To aid in suppressing individual errors, Dr. Memory generates a file named